Australia women's national under-18 ice hockey team: History

 Australia would play Spain in an exhibition and their training throughout the pandemic showed.
 Australia would later be pooled with Iceland and Spain.
 Australia again ticking off something in the history books with a W against first time opponents Iceland.
 Spain would show how disciplined they were only allowing one goal against.

 Due to the grouping at the tournament, moving forward the highest that Australia could place would be Bronze and lowest wouls be to face relegation.

-A win against Turkiye (another first for the NWU18T) put Australia against a tough new IIHF team, Latvia.
+A win against Turkiye (another first for the NWU18T) put Australia against a new IIHF team, Latvia.
 Latvia also had the tournament's highest point scorer, Linda Rulle.

 Australia would win 2–1 against Latvia with notable performances by Co-Captain Olivia Last, Natashe Dubé and Elana Holub.
 The team only allowing one goal from Linda Rulle.
 Elana would respond with an inspiring goal from the halfway line which the goalie would mishandle and allow in.
 Natasha providing insurance for the win.
 The win would be historic again as Australia's first ever win again Latvia.

-This allowed a rematch against Netherlands for the Bronze medal game.
+This allowed a rematch against Netherlands for the bronze medal game.
 On-ice delays would cause added pressure as exposed piping would create significant delays in the game.
 The rink however would repair the issues and the game would play on.

 Locked at 1–1, Co-Captain Ebony Brunt would score the go ahead goal to win the game.
-Another historic win for Australia to record the countries first ever win against Team Netherlands and the program's second Bronze medal.
+Another historic win for Australia to record the countries first ever win against Team Netherlands and the program's second bronze medal.

-Spain would go on to win the Gold medal, with Australia's goal being the only Goal Against in the round robin.
+Spain would go on to win the gold medal, with Australia's goal being the only Goal Against in the round robin.
 Great Britain would score one against in their Grand Final defeat for Silver.